pusher/docs/docs/channels/using_channels/events.md

 {% endparameter %}

 >**NOTE:*
->This Subscription Count Event is available for all channel types, except Presence channels.
+>This Subscription Count Event is available for all channel types except Presence channels.

 ### Additional presence events